divio/divio-cloud-docs/reference/divio-cli.rst

     pip install divio-cli

-The CLI will run in Python 2.7 or 3.6 to 3.9.
+The CLI will run in Python 3.6 to 3.9.

 The `divio-cli source code <https://github.com/divio/divio-cli>`_ is available on GitHub.